Kate hoax: Radio station to donate to nurse family

 Flanked by Mrs Saldanha's husband Benedict Barboza and her two teenage children, Mr Vaz said: "They just want me to say that they are extremely grateful to the public here in the United Kingdom and throughout the world who have sent them messages of condolences and support following the death of Jacintha.

 "This is a close family.
 They are devastated by what has happened.
-They miss her every moment of every day, but they are really grateful to the support of the British public and to the public overseas for the messages of support and kindness."'Gutted and heartbroken'
+They miss her every moment of every day, but they are really grateful to the support of the British public and to the public overseas for the messages of support and kindness."

 Mr Vaz had earlier criticised the hospital for not giving the family more support.